 The Joint Nature Conservation Committee have produced an information document on different types of MPAs.

 The Marine and Coastal Access Act strengthens the network of Marine Protected Areas in England and Wales.
-The Act has created a duty on Ministers to designate new areas of national importance as Marine Conservation Zones to protect the range of marine habitats and species in England’s seas contributing to a network of MPAs.
+The Act created a duty on Ministers to designate new areas of national importance as Marine Conservation Zones to protect the range of marine habitats and species in England’s seas contributing to a network of MPAs.
 The Act also provides for improved duties and powers for public bodies to manage MPAs.
+Lundy MCZ has now been joined by 21 new inshore sites and 5 offshore sites.

 Natural England aims to achieve the favourable condition of all MPAs in the network.
 This will be delivered by: